Zodi-ark/Final-Fantasy-Tactics-The-Ivalice-Chronicles-Texture-Pack/README.md

 # Up Coming
 - [x] HD HDR summons
-- [x] Further texture cleaning
-- [x] Community suggestions/contributions
-- [x] HD HDR cut scene maps
-- [x] Add remastered portraits to in-game battles
 - [ ] Dev build with raw pngs for the community to edit
-- [ ] Improved battle pointer

 # Known Issues

 -Win condition overlay sometimes does not display new texture.

--In dungeons that do not return to world map, save menu time text does not display.

--Dirty UI textures when reading the Scriptures of Germonique or Japan exclusives.

--Texture pack for ULUS10297- US region semi tested.